Engin-Boot/pong-stage-anjalimnnit/Stage0/GameController.md

  When - The ball touches the back of paddle of one of the player

  Then - IncrementScore() of another player and update the score on the screen.
+        For player 1 score1++
+        For player 2 score2++

-### Scenario: any player press exit
+### Scenario: Any player press exit

  Given: The game is functioning properly.

  When : Any one of the player presses exit.

+ Then: Show option as Quit game or Restart game.
- Then: Quit() game and delete the space for ball and paddle OR Restart the game using Restart()
+       Quit game exits and delete the space for ball and paddle Restart game starts the game from the beginning.

+### Scenario: One of the player wins

+ Given: The game is functioning properly

+ When : The score of any one of the player == 15

+ Then : Stop the game and show a message "Player 1 or 2 wins"

+### Scenario: Playing sound when the ball hits the padddle

+ Given: The game is functioning properly.

+ When: The ball hits the paddles

+ Then: Play a sound.